 User unit files commonly live under /home/*/.config/systemd/user/ and may be paired as .timer + .service.

-11. Review recent log entries for a suspicious unit to confirm execution details.
+11. Review recent journal entries for the suspicious unit.